Ensemble Learning for Heterogeneous Large Language Models with Deep Parallel Collaboration: Experiments

-\paragraph{Hyperparameters.} In this work, we select all of the common tokens between LLMs as the anchor tokens to build the relative spaces, \ie $A = C$.
-In the decoding of relative representation, we search the optimal relative learning rate (Eq.~\ref{eq:iteration step for relative representation decoding}) from 0.0 to 0.3 with an interval of 0.05.
-We set the number of relative ensemble learning steps $T=5$.
+\paragraph{Hyperparameters.} In this work, we select all of the common tokens between LLMs as the anchor tokens to build the relative spaces, \ie $A = C$ (\S\ref{subsection:Analysis on Relative Transformation}).
+For the inverse transformation of relative representations, we search the optimal relative learning rate ($\eta$ in Eq.~\ref{eq:iteration step for relative representation decoding}) from 0.05 to 0.30 with an interval of 0.05.
+We empirically set the number of relative ensemble learning steps $T=5$ (\S\ref{subsection:Analysis of Reverse Transformation}).

-\paragraph{Comparative methods.} We also compare our ensemble framework \textsc{DeePEn} with the selection-based ensemble method \textsc{PairRanker}, which is a reward model to score each response of LLMs and the fusion-based ensemble method \textsc{GenFuser}, which is a generative model to fuse multiple candidate responses.
-Both models are from LLM-Blender framework~\citet{jiang-etal-2023-llm} and are trained on the constructed instruction tuning dataset MixInstruct.
+\paragraph{Comparative methods.} We compare \textsc{DeePEn} with (1) \textbf{\textsc{MinED}}~\cite{wan2024knowledge,pmlr-v202-fu23d}, which maps the probability distributions of heterogeneous LLMs to the distribution of the main model via aligning tokens in different vocabularies with edit distance, and (2) \textbf{\textsc{LLM-Blender}}~\cite{jiang-etal-2023-llm}, which comprises a reward model \textsc{PairRanker} to score each response of LLMs and a fusion model \textsc{GenFuser} to fuse candidate responses.
+In this work, we we only adopt the \textsc{PairRanker} since \textsc{GenFuser} suffers from serious over-generation under our training-free setting.
+In the ensemble of more than two models, we introduce two additional ensemble methods: (3) \textbf{\textsc{Voting}}, which selects the choice favored by most models on the tasks with outputs limited to a fixed set, and (4) \textbf{MBR}~\cite{freitag-etal-2023-epsilon,kumar-byrne-2004-minimum}, which selects the answer with the highest textual similarity to other candidate answers.
+The implementation details of baselines are illustrated in \S\ref{subsection:implementation details of baselines}.